 How to make Ted-ed like animations for education and what to use.

 TED is the world-renown deliverer of online talks and lectures and TED-Ed is TED’s linked youth and education initiative.
 A platform for supporting learning around the world with an enormous, and growing library of animated educational videos.
-These videos work for teachers, allowing them to utilize these videos to create interesting, interactive lessons or students wishing to self-educated, or quite frankly anybody who wants to know stuff.
+These videos work for teachers, allowing them to utilize these videos to create interesting, interactive lessons for students wishing to be self-educated, or quite frankly anybody who wants to know stuff.
 TED-ed has a global network of over 250,000 teachers.
 Award-winning- doesn’t do it justice – it is groundbreaking, serving literally millions of teachers and learners every week and bringing educational possibilities to every corner of the world.

-So, how do you make Ted-ed style animations for your own in-class or online lessons?
+So, how do you make Ted-ed-style animations for your own in-class or online lessons?
 How can you animate your material and your class, encouraging engagement and interest?

 1. Write a script

 3. Choose your animation style

 4.2.
 Add Some Stop-Motion (+ software options)